 - Secure, outdoor cultivation would be allowed.

-- Each applicant could only hold one license of any type, at one location.
+- Each applicant could only hold one of each type of license, at one location.

 - Localities must opt in to having cannabis retailers, via an annual or special meeting.